n1colasf/n1colasf/README.md

 <details open>
  <summary><h3>About me:</h3></summary>
 Architect graduated in 2017 in Universidad ORT Uruguay, and currently finishing my Programmer Analyst degree.
 I'm enthusiastic about architecture and fascinated by the possibilities of programming.
-Design, architecture and technology have always been points of great interest to me. <br/>
+Design, architecture and technology have always been points of great interest to me.
+Can't wait to see what's next!<br/>
 Willing and prepared to learn and absorb knowledge that allows me to develop professional activity with excellence.
 If you think I can help you to achive your idea to become a reality, feel free to contact me!
 </details>